Storm of September 1826

 The Robert and Christian (Captain Munro) was on a voyage from Ulverston to Oban [most probably with iron ore from Cumbria for the ironworks at Bonawe near Taynuilt which was set up by Ulverston interests - Newland Iron company - to make use of locally produced charcoal] when she struck a rock off Campbeltown, Argyllshire and was abandoned by the crew, on 11 march 1821.
 She subsequently came ashore on Isle Ross [5 miles north of Campbeltown] and was wrecked.
 Some materials were recovered.

-This location is not on the direct route to Oban, so she must have been seeking shelter east of the Mull of Kintyre.
+This location is not on the direct route to Oban, so she may have been seeking shelter east of the Mull of Kintyre, or intending to use the Crinan Canal.

 The Ulverston built brig, Chili, was driven ashore in the storm of 1822 on Crosby beach.
 She was bound for South America and was repaired.